-3.3 Type Classification
+3.2 Type Classification

 This vehicle has been classified according to EN 12184 as a class B mobility product (for indoor and outdoor areas).
 It is therefore compact and agile enough for indoor areas, but also able to overcome many obstacles in outdoor areas.
-1654649-A

-3.4 Labels on Product
+3.3 Labels on Product

-٨ If the mobility device is fitted with a tray, it is imperative that it is removed and safely stowed when transporting the mobility device in a vehicle. ₿ Identification of the tie-dov back: wn points at the front and ISO 7176-19 If the symbol appears on a bright yellow sticker, the anchoring point is suitable for fixation of the mobility device in a vehicle for use as a vehicle seat. © Warning that the mobility device may not be used as a vehicle seat ISO 7176-19 This mobility device does not satisfy the requirements of ISO 7176-19.
-D Identification label sticker on the chassis at the right.
+(A) If the mobility device is fitted with a tray, it is imperative that it is removed and safely stowed when transporting the mobility device in a vehicle.
+B Identification of the tie-dov back: wn points at the front and ISO 7176-19 If the symbol appears on a bright yellow sticker, the anchoring point is suitable for fixation of the mobility device in a vehicle for use as a vehicle seat. © Warning that the mobility device may not be used as a vehicle seat ISO 7176-19 This mobility device does not satisfy the requirements of ISO 7176-19.
+(D) MODERATE CASE MODERA Identification label sticker on the chassis at the right.
 For details see below.

-E Warning regarding the use of the lifter.
+(E) Identification of the position of the coupling lever for driving and push operation (only the right side visible in the picture).
 For details see below.
-F STOP Indication of the maximum width to which the armrest can be set G Battery wiring diagram label θ Identification of the position of the coupling lever for driving and push operation (only the right side visible in the picture).
+F Warning regarding the use of the lifter.
 For details see below.
-0 kg max.
+G Battery wiring diagram label H max.
 6kg Indication not to strain back with more than 6 kg.
 1 Indication of pinch points that could occur on the mobility device.

-K Identification of the ON/OFF position of the circuit breaker switch (on the left side of mobility device).
+1 Identification of the ON/OFF position of the circuit breaker switch (on the left side of mobility device).
 For details see below.

-L 3 km/h Maximum speed label on the remote.

-K The maximum speed is reduced to 3 km/h.